keploy/community-blog/clsty8t3l000609jl9whw9mjv.md

 ### **How is canary testing different from A/B testing?**

 Canary testing involves deploying changes incrementally to a small subset of users or systems before rolling them out to the entire user base.
-It focuses on detecting potential issues early by monitoring metrics and user feedback.

 In contrast, A/B testing compares two or more versions of a feature or webpage to determine which one performs better based on predefined metrics, often involving larger user segments in a randomized manner to assess differences in user behaviour or preferences.

 ### **What are some successful examples of canary testing in real-world applications?**

 Google employs a sophisticated canary analysis system to gradually roll out changes across its vast infrastructure, allowing for early detection of issues before they affect a significant portion of users.
 By carefully monitoring key metrics such as latency, error rates, and user engagement, Google can automatically scale back or halt deployments if abnormalities are detected during the canary phase.

-This approach enables Google to maintain high availability and reliability while continuously delivering updates and improvements to its services.

 ### **How do you set up a canary deployment pipeline?**